 If you thought babies were the only ones to get cranky when they don't get enough sleep, think again.
 Puppies are next in line when it comes to winning the crabbiest family member award.
-Fortunately, the solution to this problem is quite easy.
-Simply create a comfy spot free of distractions and let you pup catch up on some well-deserved zzz's.
+Fortunately, the solution to a cranky puppy is quite easy.
+Simply create a comfy spot free of distractions and let your pup catch up on some well-deserved zzz's.

 Being a puppy is not a walk in the park.
 Most puppies stay busy as they experience loads of novel experiences.
-New sights, new smells, play and socialization can easily drain all the pup's energy.
+New sights, new smells, play, and socialization can easily drain all the pup's energy.
 It's your job to ensure he gets enough sleep.
-Keep in mind that generally puppies need a minimum of 14 to 16 hours of sleep per day, notes Michelle McCarthy, owner and director of Training For K9 Home Schooling.
+Keep in mind that generally, puppies need 18 to 20 hours of sleep per day.

-If Max gets tired and cranky, you can't blame him.
+If you find yourself with a cranky puppy on your hands, you can't blame him.
 Spared from the gift of voice, he has no way of telling you he's tired of playing with your grandkids and needs to hit the sack.
 His hyper, restless, fearful, nervous, anxious, nippy and overly vocal behavior may be his way of manifesting his need to doze off.
 In this case, you need to step in and let the pup get his deserved dose of sleep.